Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 Benefit: These accounts provide an overdraft feature that enables users to take more money from the account than is available.

-3. Types of Bank Accounts - Salary Account
+3. Salary Account

-• A salary account is also one of the types of bank accounts in India.
+A salary account is also one of the types of bank accounts in India.

 • Large enterprises and companies that pay their employees through banks ask banks to create these accounts on their behalf.